April 28, 2019

 “The Dog Doc” director Cindy Meehl, who directed the “horse whisperer” documentary “Buck,” had a dog that was a patient of Goldstein’s several years ago.
 But that hasn’t prevented her from being objective enough to take a look at the pros and cons of his methods.
 One traditional vet concept that Goldstein vehemently disagrees with is that domesticated animals, such as dogs, with the same disease should receive the same medical treatment, regardless of the size and breed of the animal.
 Goldstein believes that each animal should be treated on a case-by-case basis, since each animal has a unique genetic makeup that might affect how they react to different treatments.

 Viewers can judge for themselves if Goldstein has the right ideas, but the documentary shows that Goldstein has hundreds of cases to prove that his methods have worked.
 Most of all, the movie is a testament that dogs and other pets are treated like members of a family, who often will do what it takes to get the best help possible when their beloved pet gets sick.

-UPDATE: Cedar Creek Productions will release “The Dog Doc” in New York City on March 13, 2020, and in Los Angeles on March 20, 2020.
+UPDATE: Cedar Creek Productions will release “The Dog Doc” in New York City on March 13, 2020, and on Amazon Prime Video on March 20, 2020.